Antipurity/conceptual/Core.md

 - Label, `abc`.

-See the meta-circular syntax example for what `syntax` actually binds to by default.

-- **Changing**

-Parsing consumes a part of the program string to produce its meaning (usually its AST, to be analyzed/compiled/executed later) — a process that is seen here as `Program => (Meaning, Rest)`.

-To extend a parsing process means to give it a function (via `#syntax Rule` in Many), but function definition generally only happens during execution; so, parsing may need to wait for execution at extension points.

-The Many parsing rule is the place where all the extending magic happens (the rest of them just return the required executable representation).
-When it sees an item of the form `#syntax Rule`, it suspends the whole parsing stack, and puts the instruction to continue (with an updated Rule) as the temporary last array item of the resulting meaning; all the Many parents get a raise-error instruction ("cannot parse parent when its child is not yet parsed; ensure that all `#syntax Rule`s here are evaluated before their parents").

-Syntax changes, while arbitrary, are thus scoped and clean.
+Any value can (potentially) re-define parsing; if that happens, we jump to execution of that with a continuation of return-to-parsing.
+Syntax changes, while arbitrary, are scoped and clean.

-See pattern-matching (and calls/functions) semantics for how rules are intended to look and work.
+See semantics (and calls/functions and pattern-matching) for how syntax rules are intended to look and work.

-(Another scoped way to change syntax is to apply a program string to a rule, assert a whole parse, and return the meaning: `[(M, '') => M][Rule '...']`.
-It makes a part of host rules bleed into hosted (namely quote-escaping), but it can be done on runtime strings too — using the same Rule functions too.)
+(Another scoped way to change syntax is to apply a program string to a rule, assert a whole parse, and return the meaning: `[(M, '') => M][eval(Rule, '...')]`.
+It makes a part of host rules bleed into hosted (namely, quote-escaping), but it can be done on runtime strings too — using the same Rule functions too.)

 # Semantics